kykrueger/openbis/integration-tests/readme.txt

 Launching
 -----------------
 Tests are run automatically in Continuous Integration process.
 You can also run them manually.
-To do that, simply run ant with default target in build directory (integration-tests/build).
+To do that, simply launch run.sh from integration-tests project.
 Testing is fully automatic.
 Script returns non-zero value if error occurs.
 When testing is launched, following things happen:
 - source code is fetched from the repository and is built